Connectime4ever/School_District_Analysis/README.md

 ## Overview of the school district analysis:

-### After a School District Report was finished, evidences of academic dishonesty were found in the scores of reading and math tests of the nine graders from Thomas High School.
+#### The school district encountered evidences of academic dishonesty in the scores of Reading and Math tests of the nine graders from Thomas High School.
-### The school district requested all these altered scores to be replaced with NaNs and that the School District Report is recreated.
-An analysis about how these changes impacted the original overall analysis has to be performed too.
+#### In this sense, it was requested the altered scores to be replaced and to perform a revised school district analysis.
+Additionally, some insights about how these changes impacted the original overall analysis has been requested as well.

+---

 ## Results